-The Company has not yet determined whether its mineral properties contain ore reserves; therefore, the Company has incurred ongoing losses since inception.
-Further, the Company has a working capital deficiency of \$2,433,927 and total liabilities of \$2,880,174.
+Although the Company has Measured & Indicated and Inferred resources at its projects, the Company has not yet determined whether its mineral properties contain ore reserves; therefore, the Company has incurred ongoing losses since inception.
+Further, the Company has a working capital deficiency of \$2,513,234 and total liabilities of \$2,891,249.
 The future success of the Company is dependent upon the confirmation of economically recoverable reserves, the ability of the Company to obtain necessary financing to successfully complete their exploration and development, and upon establishing future profitable production, or realization of proceeds on disposal.